AndrewGarv/FraudDetectionSystem/README.md

 Docker Desktop includes the Docker tooling needed for the containerized version of the application.

-> **Note:** The dataset and trained model artifacts may not be included directly in the Git repository because of their size.
-See the dataset/model setup sections below if they are absent from your clone.
+> **Note:** The dataset and trained model artifacts are WAY too big to put on Git.
+See the dataset/model setup sections below for more info.

 ---